 - A colour passport-style photograph

-You will also have to meet the minimum eyesight requirement, with glasses or lenses if necessary, which means that you must be able to read a car number plate made after September 2001 from a distance of 20 metres.
-And you must not be prevented from driving for any reason.
+You will also have to meet the minimum eyesight requirement.
+You must be able to read a car number plate made after September 2001 from a distance of 20 metres.
+You may wear your glasses or contact lenses if necessary.

 There’s also the small matter of a £34 fee which you can pay using debit or credit card.
 If you are applying by post, the fee is higher at £43, and you'll need to send it by cheque or postal order (not cash).

 Car insurance costs for newly qualified drivers are generally quite high so , they can be even higher if you’ve not passed your test as you are a greater risk on the roads.

 But the good news is, you can keep the cost of your cover down in a number of ways.
 Taking your driving lessons with a professional driving school, for example, can help as you won’t have to take out car insurance as you will be covered on your instructor’s policy.

 Any fuel costs and road tax fees will also be covered in the tuition fees.
 This means that even if lessons seem expensive, they could actually be a good way to cut down initial driving costs.